phreaknik/phonon-network/README.md

 # Phonon Network Specification

 The Phonon Network is a layer 2 scaling solution for public blockchain networks.
-It is designed to function on the Ethereum network, leveraging its account-based model.
+It is designed to function on the Ethereum network, but may also be used on the Bitcoin network.

-Phonon uses **hardware enforced security** against double spend attacks, specifically via smart cards that leverage physical fingerprints for entropy, which cannot be extracted.
+Phonon uses **hardware enforced security** to prevent against double spend attacks, specifically via smart cards that leverage physical fingerprints for entropy, which cannot be extracted.

-At initialization time, each card uses the internal, physical entropy to produce a key pair, the public key of which functions as an identity.
-Each card also has the ability to verify that it holds the private key corresponding to that public key via a challenge/response mechanism.
-A card's public key (identity) is signed by a certificate authority, specifically one which is comprised of several issuers.
-All signatures are combined using [**muSig**](https://blockstream.com/2018/01/23/en-musig-key-aggregation-schnorr-signatures/) (which uses **Schnorr signatures**) to produce a single aggregated ECDSA signature.
-Per Schnorr, the public key corresponding to this aggregated signature may be verified using all of the individual signers' public keys.

 Although the Phonon Network is theoretically card-agnostic, it is designed to be used with Safe Cards, which have a specific Java card applet (see [here](https://github.com/GridPlus/safe-card)).

+"Phonons" are discrete packets of value which may be transmitted across the network.
+They are created by deposits on-chain, which are associated with a particular public key (a derivative of the recipient card's identity public key - more on this later).
+Each deposit may contain one or more non-fungible phonons, which are similar to the concept of a "bill" (i.e. has a specific denomination and cannot be divided).

 ## Initialization and Card Identity